10 Happiness Myths That Are Making You Miserable In 2023

-10 Happiness Myths That Make You Miserable
+Happiness Myths That Make People Miserable

 Myth 1.
 Happiness is a constant state.

 Truth: No Sirs and Ma’ams, happiness is not a constant state.
+You cannot extend forever the emotions you feel on your best days.

 Happiness is actually a fluctuating state that can change based on your mood, thoughts, and experiences.